Arrowroot For Babies: Benefits And Ways To Include In Diet

 There are several ways in which you can add arrowroot powder or flour to your infant’s diet.

-1. For babies who have just started solids, arrowroot powder can be added into their weaning foods, such as rice water and barley water.
-It would not only intensify the nutritive value of these weaning foods but will thicken their consistency, as well.
+1. For babies who have just started solids, arrowroot powder can be added to their weaning foods, such as barley water and rice water for babies.
+It would not only enhance the nutritive value of these weaning foods but also thicken their consistency.

 Arrowroot can be added to weaning foods for babies